IgnasVe/TUNI_2023_Comm/media_monitoring.md

 Something

 Something else
+violate the second law of thermodynamics or not is not our concern here

 limitations: However, our system has lower data rate and range than either backscatter radios or conventional radios.